 Data Type Land Moveable Infrastructure/ Buildings

+year).

+Impairment losses in the currennt

 year.

 Accumulated depreciation

 Carrying value

 Residual value

 Source of financing

 Assets remain in the asset register for as long as they are in physical existence or until being written off.
 The fact that an asset has been fully depreciated is not in itself a reason for writing-off such an asset.